 The Department of Theatre and Dance is on the move!
 Theatre on the Move (TOTM) is Montclair State’s touring acting company.
-TOTM performs shows at middle and high schools in the New Jersey/New York area.
+TOTM performs shows at middle schools and high schools in the New Jersey/New York area.

 TOTM’s mission is to extend Montclair State’s community outreach.
 Our touring company takes theatre, featuring contemporary social issues, to schools throughout the state.

 TOTM’s adventure began in the Fall of 2011 with the world premiere of a play that commemorated the 10th anniversary of September 11th by exploring the teenage experience in the post 9/11 world.

 In Spring 2012, TOTM toured Bullies ‘R Us to high school and middle schools.
 This unique performance included short scenes and personal anecdotes that highlighted teenaged bullying.
 After the performance, students voiced their own opinions and personal experiences in a talkback session with the actors.